HeySora/Lua-ITG/README.md

 # Lua-ITG
-Webpage with informations/Tutorials for the Lua API, in OpenITG, NotITG, and StepMania 3.95.
+Webpage with informations/Tutorials for the Lua API, in OpenITG and NotITG.
 [Hosted here](https://sm.heysora.net/api "sm.heysora.net/api")